DarrellAucoin/IntroSQL/introduction_to_sql.md

-Lets work with some aggregate functions with the table below:
+Lets work with some aggregate functions with the table `example` below:

-    pd.read_sql_query(
-    "SELECT * \
-    FROM example", con)

 <div style="max-height:1000px;max-width:1500px;overflow:auto;">